jonnonz1/nz-statute-book/acts/public/1961/crimes-act-1961.md

 (2) For the purposes of this Act, a group is an organised criminal group if it is a group of 3 or more people who have as their objective or one of their objectives—
   (a) obtaining material benefits from the commission of offences that are punishable by imprisonment for a term of 4 years or more; or
   (b) obtaining material benefits from conduct outside New Zealand that, if it occurred in New Zealand, would constitute the commission of offences that are punishable by imprisonment for a term of 4 years or more; or
-  (c) the commission of serious violent offences (within the meaning of section 312A(1)); or (d) conduct outside New Zealand that, if it occurred in New Zealand, would constitute the commission of serious violent offences (within the meaning of section 312A(1)).
+  (c) the commission of serious violent offences; or (d) conduct outside New Zealand that, if it occurred in New Zealand, would constitute the commission of serious violent offences.
 (3) A group of people is capable of being an organised criminal group for the purposes of this Act whether or not— (a) some of them are subordinates or employees of others; or (b) only some of the people involved in it at a particular time are involved in the planning, arrangement, or execution at that time of any particular action, activity, or transaction; or